-Have you ever wondered why there is no graveyard in Downley even though the first village church was built in 1874?
+Have you ever wondered why there is no graveyard in Downley even though the original St James’ church on Commonside was built in 1874?

 What is now the village of Downley was originally divided between two ecclesiastical parishes with the major part of the village in the parish of West Wycombe, whilst the hamlet of Littleworth lay in the parish of Hughenden.
 As the village grew St James’ Church was built at the junction of Narrow Road and Commonside to serve the village – but with the exception of burials.

 The bodies of those persons from Littleworth, in the parish of Hughenden, would be taken down through the valley from Common Wood, past the Manor House, then onto the graveyard at Hughenden Church, or via Coates Lane and Hughenden Road.
 The corpse of a poor person would be taken by horse and cart, probably borrowed from the local farmer, or carried by friends.